songweizhi/Binning_refiner/README.md

 Binning Refiner
 ---

-+ This pipeline was developed to refine metagenomics bins by the combination of different binning programs.
++ This pipeline was developed to refine metagenomic bins by the combination of different binning programs.

 + Contact: songwz03@gmail.com